 The most famous mansion built in North Omaha was probably the Mayne Mansion, also known as the Redick Mansion.
 Clifton E. Mayne was a pioneer real estate investor and salesman in the city.
 In the 1870s, a farmer built a little house along Saunders Street leading north out of Omaha.
 He sold ten acres and his little farmhouse to Mayne in 1885.

 About the Mansion

 As a wheeler and dealer in the early city’s growth, Mayne threw lavish parties and regularly hosted his colleagues and dignitaries in his home.
-However, the party didn’t last long.
-Mayne’s fortunes waxed and waned with Omaha.
-When the city hit hard times in the late 1880s, he had to sell his crown jewel.
+However, the party didn’t last long because Mayne’s fortunes waxed and waned with Omaha.
+When the city hit hard times in the late 1870s, he had to sell his crown jewel.

 In 1909, Oak joined the board of a new higher education institution called the University of Omaha.
 Originally offering them the entire estate for $100,000, the board failed to raise all of the money they needed.
 Consequently, Oak sold them just the mansion and a city block’s worth of land for $25,000.
 They renamed it Redick Hall and used it as their primary building for the five years.

 Students at the University loved the old house.
 Many of their notes and poems fawned over it, celebrating the halls, kitchen and creepy spaces throughout.

 After using the building for several years, in 1916 the University sold the mansion to a resort on Keeley Island on Lake Shetek near Currie, Minnesota.
 Workers dismantled the entire home and loaded it onto railcars, which shipped it to the island where it was rebuilt.
 Rebuilt and named the Valhalla Pavilion, it was a roaring celebration for visitors until 1928, when it burnt down in a fire.